The Nose (opera): Performance history

-Barrie Kosky's production of a new English-language version by David Pountney for The Royal Opera, Opera Australia and the Komische Oper Berlin premiered in 2016 at the Royal Opera House in London, Kosky's debut at that house, and in 2018 at the Sydney Opera House and in Berlin.
+Barrie Kosky's production of a new English-language version by David Pountney for The Royal Opera, Opera Australia, and the Komische Oper Berlin premiered in 2016 at the Royal Opera House in London, with Ingo Metzmacher conducting; it was Kosky's debut at that house.
+The same production was presented by Opera Australia at the Sydney Opera House in 2018, and entered the repertory of the Komische Oper Berlin.
+Other 21st-century productions have included a 2021 staging at the Bavarian State Opera in Munich, directed by Kirill Serebrennikov and conducted by Vladimir Jurowski, and a 2023 production at the Teatro Real in Madrid, directed by Kosky and conducted by Mark Wigglesworth.

 Instrumentation

 Shostakovich's score is written for the following: